Celebrating Pear Month: A Journey from Our Orchard to Your Table

 Pears in Our Home

-Which brings me to why I’m celebrating Pear Month in my own way.
+This brings me to why I’m celebrating Pear Month in my own way.

 Four Favorite Pear Recipes + A Thank You

-As a thank you for joining me, once you download the recipes you’ll also receive a FREE shipping code for Herb’s Harvest canned pears—our way of sharing a piece of our orchard with your kitchen.
+As a thank you for joining me, once you download the recipes, you’ll also receive a FREE shipping code for Herb’s Harvest canned pears—our way of sharing a piece of our orchard with your kitchen.

 Why Pear Month Matters to Me